pypa/packaging.python.org/source/overview.rst

 Depending on a framework
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Some types of Python applications, like web sites and services, are common enough that they have frameworks to enable their development and packaging.
-Other types of applications, like web and mobile clients, are advanced enough that a framework becomes more than a convenience.
+Some types of Python applications, like web site backends and other network services, are common enough that they have frameworks to enable their development and packaging.
+Other types of applications, like dynamic web frontends and mobile clients, are complex enough to target that a framework becomes more than a convenience.

 In all these cases, it makes sense to work backwards, from the framework's packaging and deployment story.
 Some frameworks include a